GUIDANCE DOCUMENT FOR - EPSRC Impact Acceleration Account

 IAA staff are happy to review and provide feedback on draft applications prior to final submission.
-Please submit your request in advance of the application deadline, and no later than 30 June 2021 to firstname.lastname@example.org.
+Please submit your request in advance of the application deadline to firstname.lastname@example.org.

 Please note that submissions that clearly exceed the word limits indicated will not be considered.
 If applicants wish to include a letter of support at the time of application, it should be uploaded as part of the case for support template in a single document.
 Separate documents will not be accepted by email at the time of application.

 The Committee welcomes applications from Early Career Researchers.
 PIs must be University employees holding a contract of employment and may be hosted by any department of the University.
 Researchers requesting costs for their own salary cannot be a Principal Investigator on the application.
 Researchers holding honorary or visiting positions are not eligible to apply.
 Applicants should clarify their eligibility with their departments, and departmental approvers are required to check eligibility of their applicants before advancing any applications.
 If you have a potentially impactful project that falls within EPSRC research areas but does not fit with the schemes detailed in this guidance, please speak to your department’s Research Facilitator in the first instance.